starfrost013/Lightning/README.md

 * When adding an object to the DataModel, * **DO NOT** * use any IEnumerable objects, such as List<T>.
 Use the object's Children property, which is an `InstanceCollection`.

-* When adding a file to the source tree, please place some descriptive comments at the start in order
+* When adding a file to the source tree, please place some descriptive comments at the start of the file:

 ```cs
 	 /// <component class name>